eddeee888/base-app-monorepo/README.md

 To start on MacOS, setting up the CLI command to make development easier.
 Go to the root of the project and run the init script.

-For convinience, this will install packages in `client` and `graphql` folders and SSL for the webapp.
+For convenience, this will install packages in `client` and `graphql` folders and SSL for the webapp.

 ```
 ~/base-react-app/bin/init.sh